The Last Emperox: Plot

 Kiva escapes her captors and returns to Hub where she finds Nadashe occupying the imperial palace.
 Kiva is imprisoned while Nadashe awaits lengthy preparations for her coronation.
 When the coronation day arrives, the ceremony is interrupted by a "ghost" of Grayland, who has preserved her consciousness in the same way as Rachela with her help.
 Grayland, whose consciousness is able to live outside of the Memory Room and has broadly infiltrated Interdependency communications and control systems, stages a remote jailbreak of Kiva, provides recorded evidence of the coup plot, and reveals she had secretly named Kiva as her successor to the imperial throne prior to her assassination.
 Grayland unilaterally ends the regulated monopolies of the Noble Houses, releases their trade secrets in order to aid the soon-to-be isolated systems, dissolves the House of Nohamapetan, and reveals a long-term plan to save the people of the disparate systems of the Interdependency over many decades and centuries through the use of evanescent Flow.

 The blockade at End is broken using clearance codes intercepted by Grayland.
 Kiva commits to remaining behind with the people of Hub after the collapse of the Flow.
 Marce is enticed to explore the systems of old Earth through a newly discovered evanescent Flow stream.
 In a punishment devised by Grayland as ironically "giving Nadashe what she wants," Nadashe is imprisoned indefinitely on End with her mother and brother Ghreni.

 Reception

 The Publishers Weekly review is very positive and saying that "Scalzi knocks it out of the park with the tightly plotted, deeply satisfying conclusion to his Interdependency Sequence space opera trilogy."

-In 2020, Scalzi won the Dragon Award for Best Science Fiction Novel for The Last Emperox.